-Most of us eat too much sugar and recent recommendations advise us to reduce the amount of ‘free sugars’ we eat.
+Most of us eat too much sugar, and the World Health Organisation recommends that we should reduce the amount of ‘free sugars’ we eat.
 But what exactly does this mean?
-‘Free sugars’ are any sugars that are added to food or drinks, or present naturally in unsweetened fruit juices, honey or syrups.
-It does not include natural sugar found in fruits, vegetables and milk.
-We should be eating a maximum of 5% of our daily calories from added sugars.
-However, the most recent UK survey showed that our kids are getting almost 11-14.4% of their daily calories from free sugar.
+Free sugars are any sugars that are added to food or drinks, or present naturally in unsweetened fruit juices, fruit purées and pastes, as well as honey or syrups.
+This does not include natural sugars found in fruits, vegetables and milk.
+No more than of 5% of our daily calories should come from added sugars.
+Although progress has been made in reducing our intake, the most recent UK survey showed that our children continue to consume over twice the recommended amount of their daily calories from free sugar.

 What happens when we eat too much sugar?

 Consuming too much sugar on a regular basis means we're eating too many calories, and if we don’t use those calories as fuel, our body will store them as fat.
 This can lead to weight gain, and if this happens to our children, it’s likely they will carry the weight into their adolescent and adult years, potentially becoming overweight or obese.